Jindouz/CRS/readme.md

-Carousel with JS and CSS from bootstrapper.
+Custom made Carousel with JS and CSS from bootstrap.